Our mission is to inspire people to embrace safety as a lifestyle, turn their homes into sanctuaries, and invest in their communities.

 You can find her expert advice and analysis in places like TechCrunch, The Washington Post, The Chicago Tribune, The Miami Herald, NPR, HGTV, MSN, Reader's Digest, Real Simple, and an ever-growing library of radio and TV clips.

-Alina has been reviewing the latest tech for more than a decade and has contributed her insights to CNET, CBS, Digital Trends, MTV, Top Ten Reviews, and many others.
+For more than 20 years Alina has been contributing her tech and safety insights to CNET, CBS, Digital Trends, MTV, Top Ten Reviews, and many others.
 She specializes in smart home and security technology, working to make gadgets less mystifying one article at a time.

 In the early 2000s, Alina worked as a volunteer firefighter, earning her first responder certification.
 Her activities aren’t nearly as dangerous today.
-Her hobbies include fixing up her 100-year-old house, doing artsy stuff, and going to the lake with her family.
+Her hobbies include fixing up her house in the country, doing artsy stuff, and going to the lake with her family.

 John holds a Bachelor's degree in Communications, Journalism emphasis from Utah Valley University.
 In his spare time, he enjoys hiking, photography, cooking, and starting countless DIY projects he has yet to complete.

 Cathy earned her Bachelor of Arts degree in English from Indiana University Southeast and began her professional writing career immediately after graduation.
-She has contributed to sites like Safety.com, Reviews.com, Hunker, and Thumbtack.
+She is a certified Safe Sleep Ambassador and has contributed to sites like Safety.com, Reviews.com, Hunker, and Thumbtack.
 Cathy’s pride and joy is her Appaloosa “Chacos.”
 She also likes to crochet while watching stand-up comedy specials on Netflix.

 Katie has worked with publications like AARP, TechGuySmartBuy, Forbes, Healthy Moms, and Digital Care.
 She has a Bachelor’s degree in Technical Writing from Austin Peay State University in Clarksville, Tennessee.
 She’s held previous writing positions at Overstock.com and Top Ten Reviews.